Benjamin Kidd: Précis of Social Evolution

 "The very foundations of human thought have been rebuilt" by the emergence of Darwinian science (viii).
 To those "who have caught the spirit of Darwinian science" of evolution, a basic question is whether "religious systems have a function to perform in the evolution of society".

 An evolution of society has occurred unlike anything in "previous history", and it has been "religion" that effected it.
-People have always turned toward the "Super-natural" rather than the natural, toward the "ultra-rational" rather than the rational for "sanctions" for their conduct.
+People have always turned toward the "Super-natural" rather than the natural, toward the "ultra-rational" rather than the rationale for "sanctions" for their conduct.

 The development of Western civilization has been undergirded by the "Christian religion" that brought something new to the world: "an enthusiastic devotion to its corporate welfare".
 Due to the Christian religion's "altruism," Western civilization has witnessed a "great extension of political power" to the masses.
 The altruism of Christianity caused the first stage of Western civilization's social evolution.
 The second stage was the Reformation that liberated the "altruistic feeling" that had been instilled by Christianity.

 Effects of the "great development of humanitarian feelings" that marks Western civilization include charitable giving, suppression of the slave trade, concern to remedy injustices, sensitivity for the "misery or suffering" of humans and animals, and the evolution toward a society with "no privileged class" and "equality of opportunity".

 In summary, the force of Western civilization's evolution "toward the equalization of the conditions of life" lies in the "great fund of altruistic feeling generated by the ethical system on which our civilization is based" that was brought about by the Christian religion."